Tourism in Russia: Nature tourism

-The Seven Wonders of Russia, the most popular tourist destinations chosen in a national vote in 2008, include Lake Baikal, Valley of Geysers, Manpupuner rock formations, and Mount Elbrus.
+The Seven Wonders of Russia include Lake Baikal, Valley of Geysers, Manpupuner rock formations, Kizhi Island, and Mount Elbrus.

-Other areas interesting for tourists include Kamchatka with its volcanoes and geysers, Karelia where many lakes and granite rocks are found, including, Tyva with its wild steppes, Republic of Adygea where Fisht Mountain is located, Chechnya Republic where Lake Kezenoyam is located.
+Other areas include Republic of Adygea where Fisht Mountain is located, Chechnya Republic where Lake Kezenoyam is located.

 Health tourism

-Several mineral spa resorts have been established across Russia throughout the ages.
-The most renown regions are Kamchatka Krai, Altai Krai, Krasnodar Krai, Stavropol Krai, North Caucasus region of Russia.
-Numerous cites enjoy natural hot spring water during winter and some of Russian cities are called Russian Spa town, including Pyatigorsk, Yessentuki, Kislovodsk, Zheleznovodsk and Mineralnye Vody; these towns are jointly known as the Caucasian Mineral Waters.
+Mineral spa resorts have been established across Russia in such regions as Kamchatka Krai, Altai Krai, Krasnodar Krai, Stavropol Krai, North Caucasus region of Russia.
+Some cities have natural hot spring water during winter and some of Russian cities are called Russian Spa town, including Pyatigorsk, Yessentuki, Kislovodsk, Zheleznovodsk and Mineralnye Vody; these towns are jointly known as the Caucasian Mineral Waters.

 Russia has one of the largest water borders in world, but only the more Southern regions are suitable for resort tourism.
-The warm subtropical Black Sea coast of Russia is the site for a number of seaside resorts such as Sochi and Tuapse, known for their shale beaches and the nature of the Caucasus Mountains.
+The warm subtropical Black Sea coast of Russia is the site for some seaside resorts such as Sochi and Tuapse.

 Winter sport

 A vast part of Russian territory is in Subarctic climate and humid continental climate, and that is why it is cold.
 In addition, Russia is mountainous in regions like Northern Caucasus, Altai Krai and Kamchatka Peninsula.
-The Highest peak in Europe, Mount Elbrus, is in Russia, which makes Russia a place for Winter sport.
-Ski resorts are common in Russia and 2014 Winter Olympics is the resemblance of how ski resorts has been developed in Russia.
-A famous ski resort in Russia is Sochi and its Krasnaya Polyana.
+The highest peak in Europe, Mount Elbrus, is in Russia, which makes Russia a place for winter sports.
+Ski resorts are in Russia.
+A ski resort in Russia is Sochi and its Krasnaya Polyana.
 Other ski resorts in Russia are Dombay in Karachay–Cherkessia in Northern Caucasus.

 Medical tourism

 Russia is a destination for medical tourism.
-A large factor in its continued popularity is the relatively weak ruble post-2014, which saw the industry grow rapidly from some 110 thousand clients in 2017 to some 728 thousand clients in the first five months of 2020.
-Stomatology is the most popular (44% of patients), genecology and urology follow (25% taken together), the other popular services are plastic surgery (10%), ophthalmology (10%), and cardiology (5%).
+A factor in its popularity was the relatively weak ruble post-2014, which saw the industry grow from some 110,000 clients in 2017 to some 728,000 clients in the first five months of 2020.
+Stomatology is the most used (44% of patients), genecology and urology follow (25% taken together), the other services are plastic surgery (10%), ophthalmology (10%), and cardiology (5%).
 Most clients come from the CIS states, where receiving high-tech medical assistance can be problematic, particularly from Central Asia, which amounts for 62% of all patients; but also from Eastern Europe (32%), South and East Asia (5%).
 In addition to price and accessibility of complex manipulations, the difference in regulations between Russia and the clients' own nations is a driving factor for receiving care in Russia: for instance, in vitro fertilization is illegal in China, but legal in Russia.